burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *Two's complement (or twos-complement-notation)*.
 The range is: $$[-2^{n-1}, 2^{n-1}-1].$$

   Positive numbers are represented in the usual way.
 The most significant bit of the sign is set to 0.
   Negative numbers are obtained via reversing(flipping) all bits of positive number representation plus 1.
-In Assembly for x86 that can be achieved via using [NEG](https://c9x.me/x86/html/file_module_x86_id_216.html) operation.
+In Assembly for x86 this can be achieved via using [NEG](https://c9x.me/x86/html/file_module_x86_id_216.html) operation.

     `1000 ...
 0000 0000 (bin)` is the maximum negative number that has no positive equivalent.